Top 10 Tips To Reduce Your Dog’s Stress During Fireworks

 - Make alternate arrangements for your dog, especially if you plan on going out or live close to a fireworks display.
 A couple options would be dropping your pup off at a friend or relative’s house, a dog daycare, a boarding facility, or even hiring a pet sitter to stay with them.
 That way if your dog does get scared, they are somewhere safe with supervision.

 - Create a safe spot in your home.
 If you are unable to bring your dog somewhere away from the fireworks, giving them a spot they feel safe in can help.
-Maybe your dog already has a safe spot, like a crate, kennel, or even under your bed.
+Maybe your dog already has a safe spot, like a crate, a puppy playpen, a kennel, or even under your bed.
 Make this spot is easily accessible for them during the main event so they can hide if they want to.

 - Remove the visual stimulation.
 There is no way to cover up the noise of fireworks, but you can still do your dog a favor by closing your windows, blinds, and curtains so they do not have to see the bright flashes of lights.